DavHau/nix-portable/README.md

 ### Environmant Variables
 The following environment variables are optional and can be used to override the default behaviour of running nix-portable
 ```
 NP_DEBUG      enable debug logging (to stdout)
-NP_MINIMAL  Do not automatically install git
+NP_MINIMAL    do not automatically install git
+NP_LOCATION   where to put the `.nix-portable` dir. (defaults to `$HOME`)
 NP_RUNTIME    which runtime to use (must be either 'bwrap' or 'proot')
 NP_BWRAP      specify the path to the bwrap executable
 NP_PROOT      specify the path to the proot executable
 NP_RUN        override the complete command to run nix
               (to use an unsupported runtime, or for debugging)
               nix will then be executed like: $NP_RUN {nix-binary} {args...}

 ```